glarizza/puppet-haproxy/REFERENCE.md

 Currently VERY limited - assumes Redhat/CentOS setup.
 Pull requests accepted!

-Currently requires the puppetlabs/concat module on the Puppet Forge and uses storeconfigs on the Puppet Master to export/collect resources from all balancer members.
+Currently requires the puppetlabs/concat module on the Puppet Forge and uses storeconfigs on the Puppet Server to export/collect resources from all balancer members.

 #### Examples